Focus04/focus/README.md

 # Focus
 *Revamp your Discord server.
 Moderation, role management, logging and more, all in an easy to use, feature rich and bug free Discord bot!*
+> It's a really useful and good bot.
+Easy to manage.
+I would recommend everyone to add this to their respective servers.

+> A really useful and easy to use bot.
 ## Installation Guide
-This guide will cover all the steps needed to get your bot up and running from absolute scratch.
+This guide will cover all the steps needed to get a bot up and running from absolute scratch using my source code.
 If you stumble across any issues with setting it up, my [Discord server](https://discord.gg/r4bsXez) is the right place to seek help.
+Please note though, I strongly advice you to have a decent understanding of JavaScript, Node.js and discord.js before diving into this.
 ### 1. Creating a bot application
 *  Open your browser, go to Discord's [Developer Portal](https://discord.com/developers/applications), click on `New Application` and give your application a name.

 * Click on the application you've just created and navigate into `Bot`.
 Here you can give your bot a username and an avatar.
 You want to make sure that the `Server Members Intent` stays enabled.

 * In order to have your bot join any servers, you have to create an invite link.
 The invite url will contain your bot's user ID (which you can copy from the `Application` menu).
-Simply replace `[your_bot_id]` with your bot client ID you just copied, then use the link to invite the bot, just like you would invite any other bot.
+Simply replace `[your_bot_id]` with your bot client ID you just copied in the template below, then use the link to invite the bot, just like you would invite any other bot.
   ```
   https://discord.com/oauth2/authorize?client_id=[your_bot_id]&permissions=268561494&scope=bot%20applications.commands
   ```